GuillaumeMuret/claudio-app/README.md

 This section explain the special configuration you must do to build and run app correctly :

-### Android

-You have to add the `google-services.json` in the `appAndroid` module to use the FCM service correctly.

-Ask a developer to get the file 😊

-### JavaScript

-There is an issue with the resources embedded on the app.

-To add the resources we use a gradle task named copyJsResourcesWorkaround.

 # Tools

 Some tools has been added on this project :